 Eskridge is a tiny city located in the state of Kansas.
 With a population of 437 people and just one neighborhood, Eskridge is the 262nd largest community in Kansas.
-Much of the housing stock in Eskridge was built prior to World War II, making it one of the older and more historic cities in the country.
+Eskridge has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Eskridge isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Eskridge are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Eskridge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Eskridge is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Eskridge who work in food service (13.68%), office and administrative support (12.82%), and teaching (9.40%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Eskridge has relatively fewer families with younger children, and/or college students.
 Combined, this makes Eskridge a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.